ElliottBradley32/ElliottBradley32/README.md

 - 👋 Hi, I’m @ElliottBradley32
 - 👀 I’m interested in ... learning new ways to write coded. ive been away too long
-- 🌱 I’m currently learning ... certifcations is server sequrity and power platform
+- 🌱 I’m currently learning ... certifcations in server security and power platform
 - 💞️ I’m looking to collaborate on ... all things new
 - 📫 How to reach me ... elliottbradley32@gmail.com